Coronavirus (SARS-CoV-2): Test Kits to Detect the Causative Agent of COVID-19

 Antibody tests: These tests are performed on blood samples from infected persons became a useful tool in elucidating the links between several cases.
 These links would not have been made if viral particles were looked for via PCR methods.
 This is due to the fact that the patient's immune defence might be successful in eliminating the virus and hence removing any trace of where it came from.
 However, when specific antibodies are searched for in the same patient, they will be able to be detected because they stay within the blood for several years.
 Commercial immunoassay tests to detect COVID-19 include a dual ELISA test to be performed.
 This detects specific IgA and IgG against the virus in the blood of infected patients.
 There is also an automated fluorescent immunoassay system to measure quantitatively or semi-quantitatively the concentration of the targeted analyte, which can be the viral antigen or IgM/IgG

 Antigen tests: These tests are new to the market and rely on the detection of viral proteins in swab samples They consist of monoclonal antibodies specific for the viral antigens and results are seen by the naked eye by way of chromatographic particles.
 There have only been a few of these tests commercialized and normally require a high viral count to work effectively.
-There were reports in the media, that national health authorities who had purchased these tests, could not rely on the results due to its poor accuracy upon validating them.
+In the first few months of the pandemic some national health authorities questioned the reliability of these tests, as they usually require a higher viral count that qPCR to show positive.
+Therefore, false-negatives can occur.

 Brazil ANVISA COVID-19/SARS-CoV-2 Test Kits: